NecroKnightMare/atlas-printf/README.md

 ## Installation

 Compile it using gcc std=gnu89

 Make sure the latest Windows, Mac, Linux is installed in your operating system.
 This code was compiled with gcc, so install this if you do not have it already installed.

-If using Windows 11
+1. + If using Windows 11

--On your command line write gcc and hit enter, if -
+On your command line write gcc and hit enter, if -

 "gcc: fatal error: no input files compilation terminated."

 -appears it is installed.

-If not installed -
+* + If not installed -

 Download MinGW and run as administrator.
 Install and select-